TheFreeCoin/DEFI-freefinance-document/products/prediction/README.md

 ![](../../.gitbook/assets/masthead%20%285%29%20%282%29.png)

-PancakeSwap Prediction is a fun and simple decentralized prediction market.
+FreeFinance Prediction is a fun and simple decentralized prediction market.

 > ### Predict whether BNB's price will rise or fall – guess correctly to win!